 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Crying also happens for physical reasons to deliver nutrients and wash out stress-related toxins.
-And we cry for social reasons to communicate distress, sincerity, attraction, aversion — depending on the context.”
+“Crying also happens for physical reasons to deliver nutrients and wash out stress-related toxins,” says Dr. Roizen.
+“And we cry for social reasons to communicate distress, sincerity, attraction, aversion — depending on the context.”

 According to the American Academy of Ophthalmology emotional tears are triggered by empathy, compassionate and societal pain, physical pain, attachment-related pain, and sentimental or moral feelings.
 Some studies also suggest people are more likely to feel better after crying if they received social support while doing it.

 “Drug stores carry different types of artificial tears to treat dry eyes,” Dr. Roizen recommends.
 “But if this sort of thing goes on, see your doctor to obtain treatments that can help with any eye conditions you may have and treat the underlying causes.”

 This neurological condition, which brings uncontrollable tears to the surface of your eyes, is caused by Alzheimer’s disease, stroke and other brain diseases.
 If this happens, be sure to consult your doctor and detail your symptoms so you can receive the proper treatment, Dr. Roizen advises.

 “Remember, all tears are there for the greater good,” Dr. Roizen explains, “so there’s absolutely no need for you to ever hold them back.”